-The Company has issued the following outstanding securities:
+The Company has issued the following outstanding Securities:

-Type of security Common Stock Amount outstanding 3,500,000 Voting Rights Each stockholder shall have one vote for each share of stock entitled to vote held of record by such stockholder and a proportionate vote for each fractional share so held, unless otherwise provided by law or in the Company's certificate of incorporation.
-Each stockholder of record entitled to vote at a meeting of stockholders may vote in person or may authorize any other person or persons to vote or act for him or her by written proxy executed by the stockholder or his or her authorized agent or by a transmission permitted by law and delivered to the Secretary of the Company.
-Anti-Dilution Rights None How this security may limit, dilute or qualify the Securities issued pursuant to Regulation CF The Board of Directors and the stockholders could authorize and issue additional shares of Common Stock at a later date.
-The availability of such Common Stock and its potential future issuance may be dilutive and could adversely affect the value of the Securities issued pursuant to Regulation CF. Percentage ownership of the company by holders of the security entered 100%
+Type of security Common Stock Amount outstanding 3,448,000 Voting Rights Each stockholder shall have one vote for each share of stock entitled to vote held of record by such stockholder and a proportionate vote for each fractional share so held, unless otherwise provided by law or in the Certificate of Incorporation.
+Each stockholder of record entitled to vote at a meeting of stockholders may vote in person or may authorize any other person or persons to vote or act for him or her by written proxy executed by the stockholder or his authorized agent or by a transmission permitted by law and delivered to the Secretary of the Company.
+Anti-Dilution Rights None How this Security may limit, dilute or qualify the Notes/Bonds issued pursuant to Regulation CF The Board of Directors and the stockholders could authorize and issue additional shares of Common Stock at a later date.
+The availability of such Common Stock and its potential future issuance may be dilutive and could adversely affect the value of the Securities issued pursuant to Regulation CF. Percentage ownership of the Company by the holders of such Securities (assuming conversion prior to the Offering if convertible securities).
+100.0%